shaunchuah/musicsamples/README.md

 - If you do alter the model - you may wish to alter:

 1. SampleForm in app/forms.py
-2. export_excel function in views.py
+2. export_csv function in views.py
 3. sample-detail.html in core/templates

 - Dropdown select fields are configured in app/forms.py